 This photograph is the last known picture of RMS Titanic on the surface of the ocean.
 It was taken during her maiden voyage at Crosshaven, Ireland, just after the vessel departed Queenstown where it had stopped before heading westwards towards New York.

-According to Time Magazine this photo was taken by Irish Jesuit priest Francis Browne who sailed with the ship for the first leg of its journey, from Southampton (England) to Cobh (Ireland) then called Queenstown.
+According to Time Magazine, this photo was taken by Irish Jesuit priest Francis Browne who sailed with the ship for the first leg of its journey, from Southampton (England) to Cobh (Ireland) then called Queenstown.

 The Titanic was designed to stay afloat if 3 or possibly 4 compartments flooded.
 As the sea rose above the watertight bulkheads, adjoining compartments filled with water (a simple way to conceptualize how Titanic flooded is to think of what happens when you fill an ice cube tray with water).

-- The fourth funnel was just for show, it had no real purpose.
-Actually while it served no purposes as an exhaust for the boilers rooms, it did serve as an extra ventilation shaft and vent system for the galley.
+The fourth funnel was just for show, it had no real purpose.
+Actually, while it served no purpose as an exhaust for the boilers’ rooms, it did serve as an extra ventilation shaft and vent system for the galley.

 The ventilation shafts did not require the funnel, the fourth funnel was more about the prestige, just for show.
 The designers thought the ship would look more impressive with four funnels rather than three.